camcst2017/AndroidStudioProjects/README.md

     };
  ```

-13. To revisit step 4 on how to change the colour of the BottomNavigationView icon and text
+8. To revisit Getting Started step 4 on how to change the colour of the BottomNavigationView icon and text
     1. Create a new Drawable Resource File inside /res/drawable/
     2. Name it something along the lines of selector_bottombar_color.xml or bottom_nav_color_selector.xml
     3. Inside the new xml you will need to define a `state_checked="true"` and a default state